G-CSF (Granulocyte-colony stimulating factor)

 Chemotherapy

-G-CSF is often given with chemotherapy.
+G-CSF is often given during cycles of chemotherapy. treatment.
 Chemotherapy can reduce the number of white blood cells in your blood.
 These cells fight infection.
 If the number of white blood cells is low, you are more likely to get an infection.
 A low white blood cell count is sometimes called neutropenia.

 Collecting stem cells for treatment

 You have a course of G-CSF injections for a few days.
 This stimulates your bone marrow to make more stem cells.
-These are then collected, stored and given when the transplant is needed.
+The stem cells can then be collected, stored and given when the transplant is needed.

 How G-CSF is given

-G-CSF is usually given as an injection under the skin (subcutaneously).
+You usually have G-CSF as an injection under the skin (subcutaneously).
 It is usually given into your thigh or tummy area.
 You, or someone who looks after you, may be shown how to give the injections.
 Or they can be given by a nurse at home or at the GP surgery.

 Some people have G-CSF as a drip into a vein, which takes about 30 minutes.
 You have this at the hospital or clinic.